elite-se/plantestic-team-2/README.md

 $ ./gradlew jettyRun
 ```

-Then connect to the web ide via `localhost:8080`
+Then open to the generated puml web code editor by opening `localhost:8080` in your browser.